BibleEtScienceDiffusion/Mendel-Linux/README.md

 5. start server (must always be running in order to use Mendel's Accountant)
 > ./spc run

-6. Open browser to http://localhost:8580 to access spc and select the application Mendel's Accountant.
+6. Open browser to http://localhost:8580 to access spc and active the application Mendel's Accountant.

 --------------------
 MENDEL ON CHROMEBOOK